RicoQ/Open-Class-Room-TP/README.txt

-This Repository is where a Upload my "TPs" from:
+This Repository is where I Upload my "TPs" from:

 	https://openclassrooms.com/courses/apprenez-a-programmer-en-python